‘Saving Capitalism’ Review – Demonstrating The Failings Of Our Government

 Saving Capitalism - Netflix Original - Robert Reich

 Former Secretary of Labor Robert Reich used to serve under President Bill Clinton.
 During his time in government, he became aware of the relationship between politics and large corporations.
 His ambition was and still is to ensure capitalism is for everyone, and not just for the few.
 Since resigning under Bill Clinton, Robert has studied economics, become an endorsed professor and written a book about the gap that is ever increasing between the middle class and money-induced companies.
-Netflix Original Saving Capitalism follows Robert in his quest to educate and spread the word during his book tour.
-This easy-to-watch documentary confirms everything that we already understand in our disillusioned western society from the perspective of the USA.

-What’s Robert Reich trying to tell us in Saving Capitalism?
+What’s Robert Reich trying to tell us?

 That capitalism is broken.
 That it has been painfully dislodged for a long period of time.
 Saving Capitalism will not shock you.
 It will not reveal an exclusive fact that you did not already suspect.

 Robert spends most of his time explaining how large corporations have relentlessly lobbied to gain political influence to change financial regulations which benefit the highly paid executives.
 Examples are tax breaks, bankruptcy protection, immoral policies, and ensuring that only a few get the juicy slice of the pie.
 Whilst he presents this, he offers a few case studies of those in the middle class who, despite working full time, can barely provide a full food shop.
-Again, this is nothing new, but you have to admire the intention of this Netflix Original.
+Again, this is nothing new, but you have to admire the intention of this Netflix documentary.

 Saving Capitalism does not douse itself with conspiracy theories or rumour.
 The feature is run by an expert who at first hand has tried to deal with the class divide whilst in government.
 The documentary does not try to overwhelm you with financial jargon and complex terms that only a moderate Wall Street expert would understand.
 Saving Capitalism provides an honest effort to allow its audience to understand how the banks and large corporations work.
 This documentary is fair to the audience as well.